Rafaelsoz/Rafaelsoz/README.md

 I have also explored various statistical approaches, including Classical, Bayesian, and Nonparametric statistics.

-My main interests lie in Data Science for both structured and unstructured data, with a particular focus on computer vision.
-I leverage Python and its powerful libraries—such as PyTorch, Scikit-Learn, and SciPy—to tackle complex challenges.
+My main interests lie in Data Science for both structured and unstructured data, with a particular interest in computer vision.
+I leverage Python and its powerful libraries, such as PyTorch, Scikit-Learn, NumPy, SciPy, and Pandas, to tackle complex challenges.

-Currently, I am researching the reliability of deep learning models, striving to make AI systems more robust and trustworthy.
+Currently conducting research on the reliability of deep learning models, funded by FAPESP, with the goal of making AI systems more robust and trustworthy.

 ## 🛠️ Languages and Tools:
 <div align="center">